Homemade Apple Pie Filling

+Making a large batch of this filling to freeze is a great idea!
 Yes, you can freeze it for up to 3 months.
-Once your filling has cooled down completely, pour the mixture into freezer Ziploc bags and freeze for up to 3 months.
+Once your filling has cooled down completely, pour the mixture into freezer Ziploc bags and freeze.
 When you are ready to use it, just place the freezer bag on your countertop and let it come down to room temperature naturally OR you can leave the bag in the fridge overnight.

 How to thicken apple pie filling?
-How to make apple filling thick?
+How do you make apple filling thick?

 I like to use cornstarch to thicken the filling but people have their own preferences.
 I have seen recipes with tapioca, flour, gelatin, instant ClearJel and even pie filling enhancer.
 Cornstarch is just easily available at our homes and at stores too.

 I like to make it with brown sugar and granulated sugar together.
 However, you can sweeten it with honey, maple syrup, corn syrup or artificial sweeteners.

 What apples to use for apple pie filling?

 I like to use Granny Smith apples since their texture and flavor is great in desserts but you can use whatever type of apples you like.